stephanos/blog/content/how-i-learned-to-stop-worrying-and-love-the-job-hunt-in-toronto.md

 slug = "how-i-learned-to-stop-worrying-and-love-the-job-hunt-in-toronto"
 tags = ["toronto", "job"]
-title = "How I Learned to Stop Worrying and Love the Job Hunt"
+title = "How I Learned to Stop Worrying and Love the Job Hunt" disqus_identifier = 22
 +++

 This is a story about finding a job as a senior software engineer in Toronto - with a twist: just having moved there from Germany.

 I was prepared.
 I had a plan.
 But it failed completely - at first.
 I had to adapt and learn.
 It was a roller coaster ride.